Urgent care centers are different from emergency rooms in many ways. While

 - Uncontrollable Bleeding

-The average urgent care visit costs patients $71-125 for basic care, with additional costs added for shots, x-rays, and labs.
+The major difference in price between an urgent care center and emergency room visit is that the average urgent care visit costs patients $71-125 for basic care, with additional costs added for shots, x-rays, and labs.
 The average emergency room visit costs $1,318.

 The average emergency room has a wait time of 2.4 hours, whereas urgent care